Benawi/CRUD-PHP/README.md

 ### Deployment

-You can deploy this project adding new lines of code to index.html and styles.css files.
+You can deploy this project by adding new lines of code to index.html and styles.css files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>